-We explain your coverage for prescription drugs, chiropractic care, and pediatric dental services in Riders to this Explanation of Coverage.
+We explain your benefits for prescription drugs and chiropractic care (if covered by your plan) in separate riders to this Explanation of Coverage.

 This health plan meets Minimum Creditable Coverage standards and will satisfy the individual mandate that you have health insurance.
 Please see inside this cover for additional information.